Phoenix Murder & Manslaughter Attorney

-- First degree murder — A premeditated killing, including intentionally causing the death of an unborn child
+First degree murder: A premeditated killing, including intentionally causing the death of an

-- Negligent homicide — Criminal negligence causing death of a person or unborn child
+Negligent homicide: Criminal negligence causing the death of a person or unborn child

 Mounting a Defense Against Your Homicide Charges